DeviesDevelopment/blog/content/posts/2022-07-27_mitigating-primitive-obsession-in-asp.net-web-api.md

 In order to instruct Swashbuckle how to represent `ToothIdentifier`, we used the AddSwaggerGen method to add information about how the input should be.
 With Swashbuckle we could add all the necessary information about our `ToothIdentifier`.
-Now every user would be able to use our API request without having to figure out what the correct input is.
+Now every user would be able to use our API without having to figure out what the correct input is.

 ```csharp
 services